VCD Yr10 AOS1 Experimenting with models

 Photograph and print pictures of your model.
 Put them in your visual diary and annotate them.
 Describe them using design language what you were intending in each part of your model.

 Check the assessment criteria below to see if you have prepared your folio for each criteria.
 If not, take the time to complete each section.

 Hand up your work on the due date as instructed.

 - Documents a range of research using existing and inspirational architecture and related ideas,

-- Investigates the design elements, principles and concepts; form, void, surface, plane, line, texture, pattern, colour through experimentation in architectural model making,
+- Investigates the design elements, principles and concepts; form, void, surface, plane, line, texture, pattern, colour through experimentation in 3d model making,

 - Answers the evaluation questions meaningfully with appropriate design language.